InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/service-vs-library.md

 Treat the common base as a library that is used by both teams with shared code ownership.

-Deployment configurations can be included as separate projects in your InnerSource portfolio to allow teams to discuss/collaborate or a new team to copy.
+Deployment configurations can be included as separate projects in your InnerSource portfolio to allow teams to discuss/collaborate or a new team to copy them.

 ## Resulting Context